rraadd88/roux/README.md

 💾 Backup a directory with a timestamp (ISO).
 `roux backup path/to/directory`

+⭐ Backup a directory with a timestamp (ISO).
+`roux backup path/to/directory`

 ℹ️ Available command line tools and their usage.
 `roux --help`